EnigmaCurry/blog.rymcg.tech/content/blog/gitea.md

  * This is part 2 of the [k3s](/tags/k3s/) series.
  * You will install [gitea](https://gitea.io/) on your cluster, in order to host private git repositories.
+ * You will install postgresql in order to serve the database for gitea.
+ * Ingress for HTTP and git+SSH will be provided by Traefik, building upon [the prior post](/blog/k3s/).

 Self-hosting our own git repositories will serve as the backbone of later development and deployment projects, so its one of the first things we want to